idealius/covid-sandbox/readme.md

 Q. Why does the "Generate Curves" button say "experimental".

 A. Some combination of "I'm working on it." or, "Results are not ideal."
-As of now, it works pretty well with many (most?) areas having R squared values higher than .99
+As of now, it is disabled.

 ### Major Bugs
 1/10/2021: BUG with west virginia and virginia and BUG Congo DR of Congo because names are inclusive (FIXED: 1/13/2021)